 With strong family ties and a childhood spent in Maputo (the capital of Mozambique which in the early 1500s was a Portuguese colony), I grew up speaking Portuguese and adopting many cultural influences rooted in the Portuguese culture.

-So when the opportunity recently came up for me to tag along with my husband on a business trip to Portugal's capital, I was more than excited to jump at the chance to visit a country which has long had an influence on various parts of my culture and identity.
+So when the opportunity came up for me to tag along on my husband's recent business trip to Lisbon, Portugal's capital, I was more than excited to jump at the chance of visiting a country which has long had an influence on various parts of my culture and identity.

-See Outfit Details Here
+Outfit Details Here

 © Copyright 2014-2016 CebiBaker.com